 Chainsaw Man's Manga Release Schedule

 The first chapter of Part 2, chapter 98, was published on Wednesday 13th July 2022.
-As chapters are released early in Japan, most international readers can access the series on Tuesdays thanks to timezone differences.
+Initially, it appeared that the series would release new chapters weekly, but that started to change after only a month.

-Will Chainsaw Man Part 2 Be Released Weekly or Bi-Weekly?
+Will Chainsaw Man Be Released Weekly or Bi-Weekly?

 The Chainsaw Man manga was originally published in Weekly Shonen Jump.
-As a result, new chapters were produced weekly for the magazine.
-There would be occasional breaks, but this was the usual schedule for the series.
+As a result, new chapters pretty much had to be produced weekly for the magazine.
+There would be occasional breaks, but weekly was the usual schedule.

-While Chainsaw Man was originally released in Weekly Shonen Jump, Part 2 is published in Shonen Jump+, an online alternative.
+While Chainsaw Man was initially released in Weekly Shonen Jump, Part 2 is published in Shonen Jump+, an online alternative.

-While Shonen Jump+ doesn’t have the publicity of the original magazine, publishing online comes with its own advantages for Fujimoto.
-There are fewer restrictions on his work, both in terms of quantity and, potentially, scheduling.
+While Shonen Jump+ doesn’t have the publicity of the original magazine, publishing online comes with advantages for Fujimoto.
+There are fewer restrictions on his work, both in terms of page quantity and, importantly, scheduling.

-Many series on Shonen Jump+ have irregular scheduling, with some series coming out bi-weekly or weekly with scheduled breaks.
-There are a few series that arrive on Shonen Jump+ monthly.
+Many series on Shonen Jump+ have irregular schedules, with some series coming out bi-weekly or weekly with scheduled breaks.
+There are a few series that even arrive on Shonen Jump+ monthly.

 Fujimoto previously said in interviews that he finds weekly manga releases to be “too intense”.
-Therefore, it would be unsurprising if Chainsaw Man Part 2 continues to move between weekly and bi-weekly release schedules, especially with the anime also airing.
+Therefore, it would be unsurprising if Chainsaw Man Part 2 continues to move between weekly and bi-weekly release schedules depending on the storyline.